Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Most stress comes from one simple mistake: treating Santorini like a normal cruise port.

-The 3 biggest stress points, and how to avoid each one
+What are the 3 biggest stress points, and how do you avoid them?

 You do not need a complicated plan.
 You need a smart one.